converged-computing/fluxqueue/README.md

 ### TODO

+- [ ] would it be a better design to create client for worker package with init? (right now attached to job struct)
+- [ ] scheduleAt can be used to AskFlux in the future
+- [ ] the cluster (and state) needs to be given to fluxion (done from operator)
+  - Nodes that are currently assigned need to be taken into account
+- [ ] starting the operator should allow arguments for queue strategy and parameters
+  - Should we limit the number of jobs processed per cycle?
 - [ ] deletion of job or pod needs to trigger deletion / cancel
 - [ ] Figure out how to add queue
 - [ ] Figure out how to add fluxion